-The survey data suggest a structurally precarious and exploited profession, characterised by the absence of labour rights, inadequate attention to health and safety, and unstable income.
+The survey data suggest a structurally precarious profession, characterised by the absence of labour rights, inadequate attention to health and safety, and unstable income.
 Although exploitation was not directly included as a survey category, it emerged strongly and repeatedly in respondents’ written comments, indicating that many interpreters experience their working conditions as fundamentally unfair.
-Despite high levels of education and the essential role PSI interpreters play in public services, they are underpaid, facing extensive financial pressure, and are exposed to significant occupational risks.
-Large interpreting agencies holding public contracts exercise disproportionate power over rates, assignments allocation, and contractual terms, creating systemic conditions in which exploitation is normalised.
+Despite high levels of education and the essential role PSI interpreters play in public services, they are often of underpaid, facing extensive financial pressure, and are exposed to significant occupational risks.
+Large interpreting agencies holding public contracts exercise disproportionate power over rates, assignments allocation, and contractual terms, creating systemic conditions in which precarity is normalised.
 Day-to-day experiences further highlight emotional strain, exhaustion, and workload pressures.
-Financial, psychological, and operational stress coexist with the intellectual and social rewards of interpreting, illustrating the complex, multidimensional reality of precarity and exploitation in PSI.
+Financial, psychological, and operational stress coexist with the intellectual and social rewards of interpreting, illustrating the complex, multidimensional reality of precarity in PSI.

 Additionally, technological developments, including booking apps and algorithmic assignment allocation systems, introduce further layers of precarity.
 These apps operate according to opaque rules, allocate work instantaneously on a non-negotiable “take-it-or-leave-it” basis, and embed forms of algorithmic oversight that are perceived to shape future access to assignments.
 Concerns about AI replacing human interpreters — even when the technology is unreliable — introduce further uncertainty, intensifying both daily instability and long-term professional risk.
 Structural and individual constraints further shape interpreters’ negotiating power.
 Dependence on agencies, geographic location, care responsibilities, and internal workforce dynamics limit interpreters’ ability to influence pay or working conditions, reinforcing systemic vulnerability.